timescale/docs/timescaledb/how-to-guides/ingest-data/index.md

-# Ingesting data with third party tools
+# Ingesting data with third-party tools
 By default, TimescaleDB supports standard SQL inserts.
-Additionally, you can use third party tools to build data ingest pipelines.
+Additionally, you can use third-party tools to build data ingest pipelines.

 This section covers some popular frameworks and systems used in conjunction with
 TimescaleDB: